Advertiser Disclosure

 Entrées can be substituted for lighter selections from the lunch menu

-Grilled Atlantic Salmon
+Grilled Atlantic salmon

-Philadelphia Cheesecake
+Cheesecake

-Carrot Cake
+Carrot cake

 Here’s what you can expect on board when you travel on a long-distance service:

-• Non-alcoholic beverages are unlimited and complimentary.
+• Nonalcoholic beverages are unlimited and complimentary.

-• Depending on the train’s arrival on the final day, a continental breakfast may be served instead of a hot breakfast.
+• Depending on the train’s arrival time on the final day, a continental breakfast may be served instead of a hot breakfast.

 Hot Tip: Some long-distance trains tend to run out of items as the train nears its final destination, so if there’s a particular item you want to order off of the menu, ask for it early on in your journey and don’t wait until the end.